anna-somoza/thetAV/README.md

 # Goal

-The aim of this project is to have a complete set of tools to represent and compute with Abelian varieties and their moduli space available in Sagemath.
-Our aim is to be as general and as efficient as possible.
-For this, we rely on the general theory of theta functions.
+The aim of AVisogeny is to have a set of tools as complete as possible to represent and compute with Abelian varieties and their moduli space available in Sagemath.
+Our aim is to be as general, efficient and user friendly as possible.
+We also want to lay the groundwork and appeal to the community to developp extensions on top of our library.

+In general, we represent the abelian varieties (together with a very ample symmetric line bundle) with the projective coordinates provided by a theta structure.
+In the special case that the abelian variety
+$A$ is the jacobian of a curve $C$ other representations are available such as Mumford's representation if $C$ is hyperelliptic: we want to make the switch between the different representations as transparent as possible for the user.

 This library borrows some of its code and has been much inspired by [avisogenies](https://gitlab.inria.fr/roberdam/avisogenies/).

 # Introduction